GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    place features at locations best referenced as fractions of the plot dimensions.
    An example of such a reference point might be **n**\ 0.2/0.1.

-#. [**j**] Specify the location using one of the nine *justification codes*, equivalent to the justification
-   codes for placing text strings in :doc:`pstext`.
-This mechanism is illustrated in the above figure.
-   This mechanism is preferred when you just want to place the feature in one of the corners or centered at one of the sides (or even smack in the middle).
-Justification codes are a combination of a horizontal (**L**, **C**, **R**) and a vertical (**T**, **M**, **B**) code.
-   An example of such a reference point might be **j**\ LT.

 If no code is specified we default to **x**.
-The reference point may be modified by an optional adjustment:

-#.
-For any of the reference point specifications, but in particular for
-   the justification code method, it is likely that you will wish to offset the reference point away from your selection by some arbitrary amount.
-Do so with  **+o**\ *dx*\ [/*dy*], where *dy* = *dx* if it is not provided.
-These increments are added to the projected plot coordinates of the reference point, with positive values moving the reference point towards the anchor.
-E.g., **+o**\ 0.2c will move the reference point towards the anchor by 0.2 cm.

 With the reference point taken care of, it is time to select the anchor point.
-While the reference point selection gives unlimited flexibility to pick any point inside or outside the map region, the anchor point selection is limited to the 9 justification points discussed for the **j** reference point code above.
+While the reference point selection gives unlimited flexibility to pick any point inside or outside the map region, the anchor point selection is limited to the nine justification points discussed for the **j** reference point code above.
 Add **+j**\ *anchor* to indicate which justification point of the map feature should co-registered with the chosen reference point.
-If an anchor point is not specified then it defaults to the justification point set for the reference point (if **j**\ *code* was used to set it), otherwise it takes on the default value of LB.
+If an anchor point is not specified then it defaults to the same justification point set for the reference point (if **j**\ *code* was used to set it), or to the mirror opposit of the reference point (if **J**\ *code* was used); with all other specifications of the reference point, the anchor point takes on the default value of BL.
+Adding **+j**\ *anchor* overrules those defaults.
 For instance, **+j**\ TR would instead select the top right point on the map feature as the anchor.

+It is likely that you will wish to offset the anchor point away from your selection by some arbitrary amount, particularly if the reference point is specified with **j**\ *code*.
+Do so with  **+o**\ *dx*\ [/*dy*], where *dy* = *dx* if it is not provided.
+These increments are added to the projected plot coordinates of the anchor point, with positive values moving the reference point in the same direction as the 2-character code of the anchor point implies.
+Finally, the adjusted anchor point is matched with the reference point.

+Take for example an anchor point on the top left of the map feature, either by using a reference point **j**\ TL, or **J**\ BR, or explicitly setting **+j**\ TL.
+Then **+o**\ 2c/1c will move the anchor point 2 cm left and 1 cm above the top left corner of the map feature.
+In other words, the top left corner of the map feature will end up 2 cm to the right and 1 cm below the selected reference point.

+Similarly **+j**\ BR will align the bottom right corner of the map feature, and **+o**\ 2c/1c will offset it 2 cm to the left and 1 cm up.
+When using middle (M) or center (C) justifications, to offset works the same way as bottom (B) or left (L), respectively, i.e., moving the map feature up or to the right.

 The background panel
 ~~~~~~~~~~~~~~~~~~~~